Ethiopia–Tigray peace agreement: Terms of the agreement

 Ethiopia and the TPLF agreed that an open communication channel should be created "within 24 hours" of signing the agreement.
-Both parties also needed to recognize that Ethiopia "has only one defense force," that Tigrayan rebel forces should "demobiliz[e] and reintegrat[e]", and that the TPLF must completely disarm (Note: Tigrayan rebels needed to disarm themselves of heavy weapons as soon as possible, while firearms overall had to be removed within the deadline) within 30 days of signing.
+Both parties also needed to recognize that Ethiopia "has only one defense force," that Tigrayan rebel forces should "demobiliz[e] and reintegrat[e]", and that the TPLF must completely disarm (Note: Tigrayan rebels needed to disarm themselves of heavy weapons as soon as possible, while firearms overall had to be removed 30 days from signing the agreement) within 30 days of signing.